jonhadfield/ansible-elasticsearch/README.md

 elasticsearch
 ========

-Ansible role which installs and configures elasticsearch.
+Ansible role that installs and configures elasticsearch.

 Requirements
 ------------